-- One derrick (crane) capable of lifting the CUBE - Spreader bars (for models with straight lifting hoists) - Four lifting slings or chains with each having a 2,500 lbs. capacity - Connecting links to attach slings to the CUBE's lifting brackets - 75-ft. long tagline rope
+- One derrick (crane) capable of lifting the CUBE - Spreader bars - Four lifting slings or chains with each having a 2,500 lbs. capacity - Connecting links to attach slings to the CUBE's lifting brackets - 75-ft. long tagline rope

-Insert the lifting sling connecting links securely through each of the lifting brackets as shown in Figure 5 (for straight hoists) or Figure 6 (for angled hoists).
+Insert the lifting sling connecting links securely through each of the lifting brackets as shown in Figure 4.